felbinger/AdminGuide/docs/installation/index.md

 ```

 ## Change Hostname [optional]
-In most cases, your hosting provider gave your machine an ugly hostname, so let's change that.
+In most cases, your hosting provider gave your machine an ugly hostname.
-Just change your new hostname to the files `/etc/hostname` and `/etc/hosts` according to the following example:
+Just change it in the files `/etc/hostname` and `/etc/hosts` to your new one according to the following example:
 ```bash
 # /etc/hostname
 <hostname>